-Welcome to Steph's Place, a website dedicated to the feminist trans/LGBT+ community in the UK and nominated for the National Diversity Awards 2022.
+Welcome to Steph's Place, a website dedicated to the feminist trans/LGBT+ community in the UK and a FINALIST in the National Diversity Awards 2022.

 Note: If you are looking for our EHRC Expose articles please CLICK HERE.